-Cipher Pharmaceuticals Inc. ("Cipher") and its subsidiaries (together the "Company") is a specialty pharmaceutical company with a diversified portfolio of commercial and early to late-stage products.
+Cipher Pharmaceuticals Inc. ("Cipher") and its subsidiaries (together, the "Company") is a specialty pharmaceutical company with a diversified portfolio of commercial and early to late-stage products.
 The Company acquires products that fulfill unmet medical needs, manages the required clinical development and regulatory approval process, and markets those products either directly in Canada or indirectly through partners in the United States ("U.S."), Canada and Latin America.
-The Company is building its business through product acquisitions and in-licensing arrangements.
-Cipher was incorporated under the Business Corporations Act of Ontario on January 9, 2004 and is located at 5750 Explorer Drive, Suite 404, Mississauga, Ontario.
+The Company is building its business through product acquisitions and inlicensing arrangements.
+Cipher was incorporated under the Business Corporations Act (Ontario) on January 9, 2004 and the Company's corporate office is located at 5750 Explorer Drive, Suite 404, Mississauga, Ontario.
 The address of the Company's registered office is 77 King Street West, Suite 3000, Toronto, Ontario.